VoD Streaming vs Live Streaming

 Share This Post

-Video, in all its forms, has become an increasingly popular way for businesses to communicate.
-With the democratisation of video capturing technologies and the proliferation of video platforms, it’s an accessible way for brands to reach clients and customers as well as to grow and sustain their brand.
+With the democratization of video-capturing technologies and the proliferation of video platforms, video streaming is an accessible way for brands to connect with clients and customers, convey messages and strengthen their brands.

 Two of the most popular forms of online video streaming are live streaming and video on demand.
-But how do they work and what differentiates them from one another?
+But how do they work, and what differentiates them from one another?

 What is Live Streaming?